 November 7.
 Kaiserwetter, almost 30°C. By taxi from JinShan (金山, Gold Mountain) to ZhuLi Er Jiao (竹里二橋), the 2nd Bamboo Village Bridge.
 There, we are gearing up: Wetsuit, climbing equipment, helmet and the notorious felt boots.
 We are about to trace the A Li Bang Xi, up to one of the tallest waterfalls in Taiwan.
 3 hours climbing across boulders and an ascent of 400 meters in the riverbed are ahead of us.

 Then we are heading into the forest, finding the trail back.
 A steep track at the right side of the waterfall is leading us further up.
 At a fork, a small sign gives directions to the upper edge of the waterfall, but we follow the other trail.
 2 hours later we are still at the same elevation and our footpath has disappeared: No tags or signs and traces.
 Everything is overgrown.
-Fog is catching up, the dawn is setting in.
+Fog is catching up, the dusk is setting in.
 Turning back won’t make much sense now.
 By chance, we have a short moment of data access (but no phone connection) we dispatch a message with our GPS coordinates, just in case, and that we probably won’t make it back to Taipei tonight.
 Not that somebody gets panic and alert the rescue: No panic, we have everything under control.